 Writing is the perfect, calming hobby for when you want to settle your mind or reflect on your day, but it can also be a purely creative outlet.
 The great thing about writing is that it can take multiple forms depending on your needs.

-This is such an easy hobby to start, all you need is a pen and paper.
-You could even invest in a decent notebook to motivate you into writing.
+All you need is a pen and paper.
+You could even get a dedicated writing journal, I love writing in a pretty journal and it motivates me to keep adding entries.
 Be sure to buy a lined notebook, like the one linked, since it will be much easier to write in.

 Dancing